raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

 ---

+### an aside about "isomorphic"

+> Now we can be serious about the word "Isomorphic."
+Isomorphic means, fundamentally, "having the same shape."
+Obviously, a quadtree doesn't look anything like the code in `rotateQuadTree` or `multirec`.
+So how can a quadtree "look like" an algorithm?
+The answer is that the quadtree's data structure looks very much like the way `rotateQuadTree` behaves at run time.
+More precisely, the elements of the quadtree and the relationships between them can be put into a one-to-one correspondance with the [call graph](https://en.wikipedia.org/wiki/Call_graph) of `rotateQuadTree` when acting on that quadtree.

+---

 ### separation of concerns

-Of course, all we've done so far is moved the "faffing about" out of our code and we're doing it by hand.
+But back to our code.
+All we've done so far is moved the "faffing about" out of our code and we're doing it by hand.
 That's bad: we don't want to retrain our eyes to read quadtrees instead of flat arrays, and we don't want to sit at a computer all day manually translating quadtrees to flat arrays and back.

 If only we could write some code to do it for us...
 Some recursive code...